 Fungi has been used in skin and hair care formulas for centuries because of its brightening, hydrating and overall anti-aging properties.

 Vitamin B Complex: Types of vitamin B like biotin and niacinamide can also be found in mushrooms.
-“Vitamin B complex is crucial for skin health and the cellular growth,” notes Sousa.
-They enhance fluid secretion to prevent dryness [and] they help production of ceramics and fatty acids to create a healthier skin barrier,” she adds.
+“Vitamin B complex is crucial for skin health and cellular growth,” notes Sousa.
+They enhance fluid secretion to prevent dryness [and] they help the production of ceramics and fatty acids to create a healthier skin barrier,” she adds.

 Vitamin D: As it turns out, mushrooms are also a natural source of essential vitamin D. “Vitamin D is an antioxidant that is important in fighting free radical attacks and is shown to heal acne scars,” remarks Sousa.
 It’s considered essential in skincare because it “contributes to skin cell renewal and [a] healthy metabolism.”
 It also “fights free radical damage that can lead to premature aging and eventually to DNA damage.”

-Beta Glucan: This type of polysaccharide is found in a variety of mushrooms and “has skin plumping and anti-cancer properties,” notes Sousa.
-Beta Glucans are sugars derived from the fungi’s cell walls.
+Beta-Glucan: This type of polysaccharide is found in a variety of mushrooms and “has skin plumping and anti-cancer properties,” notes Sousa.
+Beta-glucans are sugars derived from the fungi’s cell walls.
 “Sugar is a natural source of glycolic acid [and] has long been used in skincare formulas as an ingredient that plumps the skin and boosts hydration.”

-Lentinan: Like Beta Glucan, Lentinan is considered a polysaccharide with great benefits.
+Lentinan: Like beta-glucan, lentinan is considered a polysaccharide with great benefits.
 Sousa says this ingredient can be added to skin creams and “stimulates the skin’s immune system and ability to fight infections.”
-Lentinan “is a type of sugar molecule called 1,3 Beta Glucan that comes from shiitake mushrooms.”
-Sousa notes that some research shows the antioxidative benefits of Lentinan might have a “cellular-immunity-enhancing effect.”
+Lentinan “is a type of sugar molecule called 1,3 beta-glucan that comes from shiitake mushrooms.”
+Sousa notes that some research shows the antioxidative benefits of lentinan might have a “cellular-immunity-enhancing effect.”

 With growing attention on what seems like a never-ending list of health benefits, functional mushrooms have recently found themselves at the forefront of mainstream wellness with similar force as turmeric, kale and other so-called “superfoods.”
 Need a boost of energy?
-There are cordyceps for that.
+There is cordyceps for that.
 How about some immunity protection?
 There is turkey tail for that.
 So how do you reap the benefits of these superfood ingredients?
-According to Carter, the best way to get energy, immunity, clarity and other mushroom benefits is to incorporate them into your daily routine.
-“If taking a capsule is easier than adding a powder into your daily routine, then do that!
+According to Carter, the best way to get energy, immunity, clarity and other mushroom benefits are to incorporate them into your daily routine.
+“If taking a capsule is easier than adding powder into your daily routine, then do that!
 As long as the sourcing is organic, the benefits of the mushrooms will remain the same,” she notes.